How can we stay healthy, energized, and feeling our best during the winter months?

 EXERCISE - I know it's so much cosier to stay curled up on the couch in winter, but it's actually more important to exercise during this period than in summer, as it strengthens our immune system and helps us fight off those cold and flus.
-Rather than staying cooped up in the house, get out for some fresh air and make the most of the sunlight we do have, plus it will boost your mood and energy.
-Even just a brisk walk will help you stay energized.
-And you know what?
-You'll be thankful when it's time to get into that bikini in summer that you didn't let that winter exercise routine slip!
+Rather than staying cooped up in the house, get out for some fresh air, and make the most of the sunlight we do have, plus it will boost your mood and energy.
+Even just a brisk walk will help you increase those feel good homones.

 SLEEP - It's important to revitalize, and as many animals do, hibernate!
 We are meant to get two extra hours sleep per night during winter.
-Before electricity which gave us artificial light, people used to naturally get more sleep with the darkness.
+Before electricity which gave us artificial light, and blue light from our screens, people used to naturally get more sleep with the darkness.
 Go to bed a bit earlier and sleep a bit later to recuperate from the fatigue of winter, and get the most benefit from the rejuvenation that sleep can give us.

 LOOK INWARD - In Chinese medicine winter is a good time to look inward, reflect, meditate, read, and journal.
-These types of activities help relax our mind, calm our spirit and raise our emotions.
+Your inner world comes closer to the surface at this time of year, and these types of activities help relax your mind, calm your spirit, and help raise your emotions.
+Journalling in particular can help bring your attention to consistent thoughts, and give insights to what might be going on for you.

 PROBIOTICS - Are an immune booster to keep your gut healthy, and the gut is the first line of defence to protect you from any bugs.
 Try cultured fermented foods such as kombucha, kefir and sauerkraut.